lgbt-foundation/whitepaper/whitepaper.md

 ## LGBT TOKEN ISSUANCE AND TOKEN SALE

 A fixed number of tokens will be distributed to the public in exchange for Ether contribution.
 Additional details about the token sale will be announced on the website and the official channels of the Foundation.
 The Foundation will issue a total of 1,000,000,000 tokens of which 300,000,000 will be offered during the initial token sale.
-Additional Tokens will be distributed as follows.
+Additional tokens will be distributed as follows.

 ` PIE CHART OF TOKEN DISTRIBUTION `

 ### Reserve

-A significant portion of the tokens will stay in reserve to be allocated or offerd at a later stage, depending of the market situation and adoption rate.
-The Reserve will be governed by the advisory board and will remain locked for at least 12 month.
+A significant portion of the tokens will stay in reserve to be allocated or offered at a later stage, depending of the market situation and adoption rate.
+The reserve will be governed by the advisory board and will remain locked for at least 12 months.

 ### Community Rewards